atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

   /usr/share/sounds/sf2/FluidR3_GM.sf2
 ```

-It might be a little bit better after your got rights to set high priority threads and hacking with different settings for fluidsynth, but it never got good enough for me.
+It might be a little bit better after these tweaks, but it never got good enough for me.

 ### Jackd